-- 4.1 The Human or Veterinary Drug Advisory Panels will recommend the category for all new active substances.
+- 4.1 The Human Drug Advisory Panel (HDAP) will recommend the category for all new active substances.
 For all other new medicines, Board Staff will recommend the category.
-Where there is some doubt on the part of Board Staff, the matter will be referred to the appropriate Drug Advisory Panel. - 4.2 Only the Panels, and not Board Staff, may recommend that a new medicine be considered a breakthrough or substantial improvement (Category 2). - 4.3 The PMPRB will publish summary reports on the results of the price review for all new active substances, including all drugs considered to be breakthroughs or substantial improvements.
-The PMPRB may publish the results of other reviews as is determined appropriate. - 4.4 If a patentee wishes the PMPRB to consider evidence supporting scientific claims, it should submit that evidence in advance of Board Staff's review of the introductory price (i.e., prior to the date when price data must be filed for the first 30 days sales). - 4.5 Additional evidence submitted by a patentee subsequent to Board Staff's review of the introductory price will be reviewed by the appropriate Drug Advisory Panel, but such review shall not delay the compliance and enforcement process. - 4.6 At the request of the patentee, and where sufficient information is available, Board Staff or the appropriate Drug Advisory Panel will recommend a category before the drug product is first sold.
+Where there is some doubt on the part of Board Staff, the matter will be referred to the HDAP. - 4.2 Only the Panel, and not Board Staff, may recommend that a new medicine be considered a breakthrough or substantial improvement (Category 2). - 4.3 The PMPRB will publish summary reports on the results of the price review for all new active substances, including all drugs considered to be breakthroughs or substantial improvements.
+The PMPRB may publish the results of other reviews as is determined appropriate. - 4.4 If a patentee wishes the PMPRB to consider evidence supporting scientific claims, it should submit that evidence in advance of Board Staff's review of the introductory price (i.e., prior to the date when price data must be filed for the first day of sales). - 4.5 Additional evidence submitted by a patentee subsequent to Board Staff's review of the introductory price will be reviewed by the HDAP, but such review shall not delay the compliance and enforcement process. - 4.6 At the request of the patentee, and where sufficient information is available, Board Staff or the HDAP will recommend a category before the drug product is first sold.